 “Off the back of that, we were asked to make something for a beach hut.
-So we decided to make a life sized fabric donkey.
-I think we had about four days so we just pulled all the materials we could find from our home, made a frame out of wooden logs from the woodpile, and leftovers from my partner who is a builder and carpenter.”
+So we decided to make a life-sized fabric donkey.
+I think we had about four days so we just pulled all the materials we could find from our home, made a frame out of wooden logs from the woodpile, and leftovers from my partner, a builder and carpenter.”

 “We made this frame.
 We wrapped it in old winter bedspreads and old sheets.
 And then we put patchwork on top of it with old clothes and fabrics we had gathered and just kept going until this animal emerged, which was wonderful.”

 “And Flossie was born.
 Even the dog started barking when she came to life.
 And she just totally won my heart.
-She kind of appeared in this haze of four nights and four days of just extreme stitching and a little bit of red wine.
-She came into being and I just adored her and I wanted to keep going and keep making animals because I thought I just found some real magic in that process.”
+She appeared in this haze of four nights and four days of extreme stitching and a little red wine.
+She came into being, and I just adored her and I wanted to keep going and making animals because I thought I had just found some real magic in that process.”

 Bringing art to life

 “With every sculpture, I get to the point where I can ‘see’ them,” explains Bryony.
 “It’s usually when I put the eyes in, which brings a realism.
-But that isn’t always necessarily the point where I feel engaged with the sculpture as a soul bearing entity.
-A lot of my mother and child pieces didn’t come alive until I realised a child was needed.
+But that isn’t always necessarily the point where I feel engaged with the sculpture as a soul-bearing entity.
+Many of my mother and child pieces didn’t come alive until I realised a child was needed.
 It was like they were missing something or waiting for something.”

 “You get to a point when you’re just trying to help them realise who they want to become.
-It sounds completely bananas but when you spend most of your life staring at these cloth creatures, you’re wanting to find a personality.
+It sounds completely bananas, but when you spend most of your life staring at these cloth creatures, you want to find a personality.
 I want them to be able to trigger a response in the audience or find a way for people to be able to relate to them in some way.
-And to do that you need to find an aspect of humanity or emotionality.”
+And to do that, you need to find an aspect of humanity or emotionality.”

 About the artist

-Bryony Rose Jennings is a textile sculptor living in the beautiful Hampshire coast in England, working from home juggling creature creation, with the mothering of her two young sons.
+Bryony Rose Jennings is a textile sculptor living on the beautiful Hampshire coast in England, working from home juggling creature creation with the mothering of her two young sons.

-Growing up within an artistic family.
-Bryony has been a creative her entire life.
-Collecting and hoarding vintage fabrics and embellishments is part of Bryony’s very nature.
-It is from this feathered nest of material that she creates her textile menagerie; creatures that carry a childhood’s worth of inspiration and imaginings.
-Manipulating fabric into form bronies creative process is slow and considered, allowing a personality to develop organically as she wraps, folds, stitches and stuffs sewing a little soul and some magic into every creature she creates.
+Growing up in an artistic family.
+Bryony has been creative her entire life.
+Collecting and hoarding vintage fabrics and embellishments is part of Bryony’s nature.
+It is from this feathered nest of material that she creates her textile menagerie, creatures that carry a childhood’s worth of inspiration and imaginings.
+Manipulating fabric into form, Bryony’s creative process is slow and considered, allowing a personality to develop organically as she wraps, folds, stitches and stuffs, sewing a little soul and some magic into every creature she creates.

-Her popular workshops sell out fast, with students being offered the freedom to create their own whimsical creature under the expert guidance of Bryony.
+Her popular workshops sell out fast, with students being offered the freedom to create their own whimsical creatures under the expert guidance of Bryony.